supercollider/supercollider/README_LINUX.md

 ```

 You can name this whatever you want, allowing multiple independent build
 directories.
-If your SuperCollider source is also a git repository, the
+If your SuperCollider source is also a Git repository, the
 `.gitignore` file will tell git to ignore files in the `build` folder.

 ### Step 3: Set CMake flags ###